Baker Hughes Company (BKR) Reveals an Earnings Mystery

 Citigroup gave a rating of “Buy” to BKR, setting the target price at $27 in the report published on April 26th of the current year.

-Volatility was left at 3.28%, however, over the last 30 days, the volatility rate increased by 2.24%, as shares surge +4.03% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +16.47% upper at present.
+Volatility was left at 3.01%, however, over the last 30 days, the volatility rate increased by 2.96%, as shares sank -5.17% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +16.53% upper at present.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at BKR starting from Qasem Rami, who sale 9,427 shares at the price of $24.98 back on Jun 01.
-After this action, Qasem Rami now owns 16,110 shares of Baker Hughes Company, valued at $235,486 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at BKR starting from BORRAS MARIA C, who sale 7,097 shares at the price of $26.16 back on Jun 10.
+After this action, BORRAS MARIA C now owns 118,274 shares of Baker Hughes Company, valued at $185,658 using the latest closing price.

-GENERAL ELECTRIC CO, the Director of Baker Hughes Company, sale 43,685,723 shares at $22.23 during a trade that took place back on Apr 29, which means that GENERAL ELECTRIC CO is holding 0 shares at $971,133,622 based on the most recent closing price.
+Qasem Rami, the EVP, Digital Solutions of Baker Hughes Company, sale 9,427 shares at $24.98 during a trade that took place back on Jun 01, which means that Qasem Rami is holding 16,110 shares at $235,486 based on the most recent closing price.

 Stock Fundamentals for BKR